spicytigermeat/labbu/README.md

 Further documentation and examples will come as labbu is developed.

 # Label Checker
 I've created a label checker for labbu!
+This script will check for undefined phonemes in labels, as well as lables that are under 51000 units, or about 0.051 seconds (idk why I picked that number), which can cause issues when training.
 To run it, you'll need labbu installed with the proper depencies, and also will need to install click.

 `pip install click`